 The RSB runs a social media campaign called #iamabiologist on Twitter on the Friday of Biology Week.
-Get a picture of yourself in action as a biologist, or your lab or research group and share with the hashtag #iamabiologist and tag @RoyalSocBio account and we'll share our favourites.
+Take a photo of you and your team at work, share with the hashtag and tag @RoyalSocBio account, and we'll share our favourites.